Comparative Growth and Development

 - Year 1

 Comparative Growth offers an introduction to the process of economic growth and structural change in the major economies of Asia and Africa over the period since 1950.
-We look primarily at the sources of growth, both proximate sources (eg investment; education; technical progress) and growth fundamentals (eg the role of trade; cultural factors; government action).
-Most of the course is comparative but towards the end we look at the experience of six countries: China, India, South Korea, Mauritius, Botswana and Tanzania.
+We look primarily at the sources of growth, both proximate sources (eg investment; education; technical progress) and growth fundamental (eg the role of trade; cultural factors; government action).
+The majority of the course is comparative but towards the end we look at experience of four countries: China, India, Nigeria, and Kenya

 This is a compulsory course for all students taking a single-subject economics degree.